arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

    model.properties.set_ion('na', int_con=10,   ex_con=140, rev_pot=50, method='nernst/na')
    model.properties.set_ion('k',  int_con=54.4, ex_con=2.5, rev_pot=-77)

-We set the same properties as we did earlier when we were creating the *decor* or the cell, except for the initial membrane voltage, which is -65 mV as opposed to -55 mV.
+We set the same properties as we did earlier when we were creating the *decor* of the cell, except for the initial membrane voltage, which is -65 mV as opposed to -55 mV.

 During the decoration step, we also made use of 3 mechanisms: *pas*, *hh* and *Ih*.
 As it happens,